-The United Way Youth Leaders Council brings together students from different schools & backgrounds to form a cohesive army of student volunteers working together to make our community a better place to live.
+The United Way of Madison County Youth Leaders Council (YLC) is comprised of high school students from different schools and backgrounds working together to make our community a better place to live.

-The mission of the United Way Youth Leaders Council is to develop a powerful resource of young leaders who recognize community needs and strengths and are committed to making a difference for all citizens.
-We want to see Huntsville/Madison County high school youth contribute to their community by helping others.
+The mission of the YLC is to develop young leaders who recognize community needs and who commit to making a difference for all.

 Working with United Way of Madison County (UWMC) staff and local community leaders, YLC Members focus on achieving their potential and developing skills in Servant Leadership, Philanthropic Leadership, and Needs Awareness.

 UWMC believes the best way for youth to discover their potential and impact their community is through hands-on volunteer projects.
 As YLC Members learn how to serve the needs of those who need it most, they lead the way for their peers to follow.

 YLC Members are required to complete 16 volunteer hours per school semester (32 hours total).
 Members are encouraged to participate in a variety of volunteer projects.
 Volunteer projects that meet a need in the community done with groups outside of YLC may count toward required volunteer hours, pending approval from YLC Advisors.
 Any Member may also present a group volunteer projects to the YLC after it has been approved by the YLC Advisors.

 Fiscal Responsibility is something every leader must learn.
 YLC Members learn how to raise and allocate funds in a way that is similar to UWMC’s Allocation Process.

 At the beginning of each year, the YLC sets a fundraising goal and decides how to meet the goal through YLC-sponsored fundraisers and individual school campaigns.